Majek11/Majek11/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm **[Your Name]**, a passionate **[Your Role, e.g., Frontend Engineer, Full-Stack Developer, Data Scientist]** with **[Number of Years of Experience]** years of experience in building innovative and impactful software solutions.
-I enjoy solving complex problems, learning new technologies, and collaborating with other developers.
+I'm **Majek**, a **Software Engineer** with **3** years of experience in building innovative and impactful software solutions.
+I enjoy solving complex problems, learning new technologies, and collaborating with other engineers.

 ---

 ## 🌟 About Me

-- 🎯 **Current Focus:** [Brief description of what you're currently working on or learning, e.g., mastering React or building real-time forex trading tools.]
+- 🎯 **Current Focus:** Mastering Java and Python
-- 👯 **Open to Collaborate On:** [What kind of projects you're open to collaborating on.]
+- 👯 **Open to Collaborate On:** Software that is aimed at solving problems
-- 💡 **My Tech Interests:** [A short list of technologies or fields you're interested in, e.g., Machine Learning, DevOps, Automation.]
+- 💡 **My Tech Interests:** DevOps, Automation, Software Testing....
-- 📚 **Learning Journey:** [List specific topics you're exploring, e.g., "Currently diving into Next.js and performance optimization."]
-- ⚡ **Fun Fact:** [Something unique or quirky about you, e.g., "I can write code faster than I can make coffee! ☕"]
+- ⚡ **Fun Fact:** "I can write code faster than I can make coffee! ☕"

 ---